fogoplayer/space-bridge/docs/signature.md

 `signature` - an object describing the methods and members being imported

 #### Returns
 An object where the keys are the values of methods and members.
-The values for methods are functions that return promises that resolve to the return value of the method.
+The values for methods are functions that return promises that resolve to the return value of the method (similar to `define`).
 The values for members are promises that resolve to the value of the member.

 #### Throws
 SpaceBridgeClientOnlyError - the function is being called outside of a browser environment